MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 **[Element.scrollTop](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTop):**

-* it gives number of pixels that the element's content is scrolled vertically.
+* it gives the number of pixels that the content of an element has scrolled vertically.
 * Element.scrollTop = distance between element's top and top of the visible content.
 * if there's no vertical scrollbar, *Element.scrollTop = 0*.
-* it could be a value from 0 to maximum of the element's height inclusively.
+* it could be a value from 0 to maximum of an element's height inclusively.

 #### (4.2) Scroll to the top/bottom/center using *scroll()* or *scrollTo()*